0nadia/SecureNFT-Dissertation-Version/README.md

 # SecureNFT - Dissertation Version
+**This contract is an older version that is kept for reference and comparison.**
 The original NFT smart contract I developed for my final year Computer Science dissertation: "Mitigating Security Risks in NFT Smart Contracts".
 It is a partial implementation to demonstrate common security issues and their mitigation strategies in NFT contracts.

 ## Overview
 - ERC-721 NFT contract built with OpenZeppelin